 Display: AMOLED at a great price

 Lately, we've seen phones with OLED displays tumbling in price.
-The $499 Moto Z4 and the $399 Pixel 3a are notable examples, though, with the Galaxy A50, Samsung has undercut both by considerable margins.
+The $499 Moto Z4 (not available in the UK) and the $399/£399 Pixel 3a are notable examples, though, with the Galaxy A50, Samsung has undercut both by considerable margins.

 It's not quite as sharp as the one in Google's recently launched midrange handset, as the Pixel 3a packs its, well, pixels a bit closer together over a smaller frame.
 But the A50 trounces it where brightness is concerned, while offering a selection of display modes that let you tune the colors to your preference.
 It looks like a flagship screen, and it's in a device that costs a third of the price.